Samuel E. Baker

 Ed.D.
 George Fox University

-20 + years ministry experience, serving churches in So.
-California and most recently in Southwest Wastingon, in the following areas: sports and recreation ministries, youth ministry, children's ministry, men's ministry, adult minisitreis, family ministries, pastoral care and counseling, church administration, and Christian education.
-Also serves as teacher trainer, camp speaker, conference workshop and seminar leader, church leadership consultant, and regular pulpit supply.
+30 + years ministry experience, serving churches in California, Oregon, and Washington—in the following areas: youth ministry, children's ministry, sports and recreation ministries, men's ministry, adult ministries, family ministries, pastoral care and counseling, church administration, and Christian education.
+Also serves as a ministry trainer, camp speaker, conference workshop and seminar speaker, church leadership consultant, and regular pulpit supply.

-- Member: NAPCE – North American Professors of Education (member)
+- Member: SPCE – Society of Professors of Christian Education

 - Member: AYME – Association of Youth Ministry Educators

 - Member: IASYM - International Association for the Study of Youth Ministry

 - Member and Certified Instructor: ETA – Evangelical Training Association

 - Member: Kappa Tau Epsilon Scholastic Honor Society

 - Baker, S. & Gilbert, C. Emerging Adults’ View of Sexuality.”
 Chapel Address.
 Corban University, Salem, OR, April, 2014.

 - Baker, S. Effective Bible Teaching Strategies.”
 Sunday School & Discipleship Ministries International Convention, 2013.
 Seminar, Salem First church of the Nazarene, Salem, OR, October 11, 2013.